wsast/docs/commonrules.md

 Relaxes the requirement that all parameters marked as traced must be matched for a sink to be matched.

+**variable/relax-var-types**

+Relaxes the the requirement that variable types must match.

 **data/relax-types**

 Relaxes the requirement that underlying data types must match.